wedaa/LongTail-Log-Analysis/README.md

 DEBUG ALL  statistics
 Illegal division by zero at -e line 1.

-28) Need to speed up whois.pl.
+28) DONE: (I preload the first 5000 entries into the script) Need to speed up whois.pl.

 29) DONE 2015-03-18.
 I need to cleanup all the temp files so that they are deleted,